cybervoigt/CrontabAndGbakFirebird/README.md

 At this example I defined to run/create the Firebird SQL backup daily at 10 p.m.

-To save, press CTRL+O and ENTER to maintain the same file name To exit, press CTRL+X
+To save, press CTRL+O and ENTER to maintain the same file name.

+To exit, press CTRL+X.